menloresearch/DeepSearch/docs/evaluation.md

     - 1. Better performance than the original one (by auto eval script)
     - 2. Better performance by real human eval/preference

+## Benmarks

+Just go with this 4 for now:

+- HotpotQA
+- 2wiki
+- Musique
+- Bamboogle

 ## Implementation Phases

 - [x] 1.
 Just take the eval function from the original repo (it simply uses accuracy (exact match)) and simple quick glance on the output quality.